-This means that if you want to place a trade worth ₹10,000, and the Exchange requires the total amount of ₹10,000 from the broker, you would only be debited for 50% of the trade value (₹ 5,000) on the transaction.
-However, by the end of the trading day, you must exit your Intraday position.
+Assume that you have ₹10,000 in your trading account, and your broker is providing you 50% margin (2x exposure) on Equity Intraday.
+That means that if you wanted to place a trade worth ₹10,000, and the Exchange requires the full ₹10,000 from the broker, only 50% of the trade value (i.e.₹ 5,000) would be debited on the transaction.
+By the end of the trading day, however, you must exit your Intraday position.